 Students are assigned to a Rhodes advisor who provides academic and personal counseling.

 The BC resident director will organize regular activities for the BC students.
 Examples of cultural activities include dinners, tours, and a visit to a game park.
 The BC resident director is also available to set up customized service placements for students who wish to become involved in the local community.
 All students are encouraged to take part, and projects will be set up based on individual interests and the amount of time and energy students wish to commit.
 Past participants have volunteered in local hospitals, day care centers, schools, soup kitchens, and NGOs.

 - Fall Term: Starts in mid-July and ends in late November.

 - Spring Term: Starts in mid-February and ends in mid-June.*

-Students will live in one of the university's 35 residences or "houses" alongside South African and international students in single occupancy rooms.
-The residences are grouped in eight halls, each with their own dining hall and all within easy walking distance of lecture halls and the town.
+Students will live in one of the university's 35 residences or "res" alongside South African and international students in single occupancy rooms.
+There are 52 residences on campus and 14 dining halls.

 Students will have three meals per day in the residence halls.
 They are not allowed to accumulate points or credits for any meals skipped.